tower/tower/ROADMAP.md

 - make `store` global, so you only have to apply it once, not per model. makes testing easier.
 - i18n (internationalization/localization, how to organize the random labels in the app, and prepare for translation into other languages)
 - confirmation validation (password confirmation, agree to terms, etc.)
+- think about making scopes use `get()`, so `App.User.get('recent')`.
+This way they can be used in views.

+By this point, the models, views, templates, and controllers should be fairly complete.

 <a name="0.4.6" href="0.4.6"></a>